 Florida Possession Laws

 In Florida, drug possession charges generally fall into one of two categories–simple possession and possession with intent to sell, manufacture, or distribute a controlled substance.
 Simple possession generally involves a quantity of drugs that is more consistent with personal consumption than drug dealing.
+A knowledgeable attorney in West Palm Beach understands drug possession with intent to distribute laws.

 What is the Legal Definition of Distribute?